pcwalton/pcwalton.github.com/source/_posts/2013-03-18-an-overview-of-memory-management-in-rust.markdown

 2. In C, the call to `malloc` returns a plain pointer, `int *`.
 In Rust, the `~` operator, which allocates memory, returns a special *smart pointer* to an int.
 Because this type of smart pointer is so common, its name is just a single character, `~`—thus the type of this smart pointer is written as `~int`.

 3. You don't call `free` manually in Rust.
-Rather, the compiler automatically calls `free` for you when a smart pointer goes out of scope.
+Rather, the compiler automatically frees the memory for you when a smart pointer goes out of scope.

 As it turns out, points (2) and (3) are very intertwined, and together they form the cornerstone of Rust's memory management system.
 Here's the idea: Unlike C, allocation functions in Rust don't return a raw pointer to the space they allocate.
 Instead, they return a *smart pointer* to the space.
 A smart pointer is a special kind of value that controls when the object is freed.
 Like a raw pointer in C, you can access the data that a smart pointer refers to with `*`.
 But unlike a raw pointer, *when the smart pointer to an allocation goes out of scope, that allocation is automatically freed.* In this way, smart pointers are "smart" because they not only track where an object is but also track how to clean it up.

 Unlike C, in Rust you never call `free` directly.
 Instead, you rely on smart pointers to free all allocations.
 The most basic reason for this is that smart pointers make it harder to forget to free memory.
 In C, if you forget to call `free`, you have a *memory leak*, which means that the memory will not be cleaned up until the program exits.
-However, in Rust, the compiler will automatically call `free` for you when the smart pointer pointing to your data goes out of scope.
+However, in Rust, the compiler will automatically insert the code necessary to free the memory for you when the smart pointer pointing to your data goes out of scope.

 Rust has multiple types of smart pointers, corresponding to the different strategies that programs use to reclaim memory.
 Some smart pointers, namely `~` and `@` (which we will cover shortly), have special names known to the compiler, because they're so common.
 (Having to type long names like `unique_ptr` all the time would be a burden.)
 Other smart pointers, such as `ARC` (which allows you to share read-only data between threads), are in the standard library and are not built into the compiler.